mglaman/getting-cozy-with-drupal-commerce/manuscript/chapter2.md

 Again, writing a custom callback is outside of the scope of this book, as is managing a store that supports multiple currencies.
 We'll highlight the default conversion function to detail the capabilities baked into Commerce.

-By default all currencies have a 1:1 conversion rate.
-Other modules can exposed a UI to manage these rates.
+By default, all currencies have a 1:1 conversion rate.
+Other modules can expose a UI to manage these rates.

 First, `commerce_currency_convert()` loads the currency referenced and checks if the conversion callback has been overridden.
 If it has it'll pass control and expect the callback to return the converted price amount.
 An example would be a module that provides dynamic conversion rates.

-The built in calculation takes the current price amount value and multiplies it by the current currency conversion rate and divides it by the target currency's conversion rate.
+The built-in calculation takes the current price amount value and multiplies it by the current currency conversion rate and divides it by the target currency's conversion rate.

 ###Numbers versus Decimals versus Strings
-The end result is simple addition of whole numbers that are provided by the price components in the price field.
+The end result is the simple addition of whole numbers that are provided by the price components in the price field.
 Price components are made up of a title, display title (optional), and a weight setting.
 Price components do define a price, but rather prices are given a price component.

 ##Price Components
 GET GRAPHIC OF REAL RECEIPT.
 REFERENCE. (right aligned?)

 Think of a price component as what makes the transaction details at the bottom of a receipt when you leave the grocery store.
 There is a line for the subtotal prior to any other additions or subtractions.
-Lets say you bought items that were on sale in-store but also discounted with coupons.
+Let us say you bought items that were on sale in-store but also discounted with coupons.
 There could be one line to signify the subtraction of all discounted costs, or one for each type.
 Finally, you purchased a few taxable items while at the store and now there is a total tax charged.
 This is exactly what the price components provide.
-To break it down further, each of those totals is actually addition of each item in your order’s price component.
+To break it down further, each of those totals is actually the addition of each item in your order’s price component.

 ![What makes ups up the array of a price component](images/Price_component_chart.png)

 Price components can be negative or positive to provide a way of adding fees, taxes, discounts, or coupon promotion redemption.
 The price module defines the base price component.
 This is the default comment applied to price fields to store input data.
-Base price has a weight of -50 and a display title of Subtotal.
+The base price has a weight of -50 and a display title of Subtotal.
 The negative weight ensures that when a price field is formatter to display component types site users will see Subtotal as the first item, which provides the original prices - just as your receipts do.
 Commerce Price provides a discount and fee price component type with a weight of 10 and 20 respectively.
-Out of the box the module provides a way to modify the base price with different components.
+Out of the box, the module provides a way to modify the base price with different components.
 Discount components are used to catalog negative numeric values and fees positive numeric values to alter the base price.

 ![Components within a price field](images/Price_field_with_components.png)